Montréal’s best buvettes

 801 Jarry Street East | Website

-This sun-drenched Villeray spot opened its doors a few years ago and has gathered a loyal following.
+This Villeray spot has gathered a loyal following since it opened its sun-drenched space.
 Lundis au soleil has a winning formula of great plates to share, an amazing wine list that includes a lot of local Québec wines and an adorable staff that makes everyone feels right at home.

 vinvinvin